 What Millennials want: Ease

-What this means for suppliers: How can you simplify your product?
+What this means for suppliers: A report from the U.S. Department of Agriculture shows that Millennials are more likely to eat at restaurants than at home, and in any given month, 2.3 percent of their meals are restaurant meals.
+For suppliers, this means your products have to be easier to get and eat than having someone bring it to your table, or clicking a few tabs on a mobile phone and breezing through a takeout line 10 minutes later.
+It means thinking about how convenient your product is.
+Is it really?
+How can you simplify your product?
 Is it your packaging?
 Your availability?
 The instructions for use?
 If there are barriers to use your product that can be eliminated, do it.
 Get rid of them.
 Products that take up too much time aren’t going to resonate with consumers who desperately want more of it.
 But if you can rightfully state that your product gives people back even a few of those precious minutes, that can add up to big value in a consumer’s eyes.

 What Millennials want: To redefine healthy

-What this means for suppliers: If you’ve been considering going after specific certifications for your products, now is the time to do it.
+What this means for suppliers: That same USDA report shows that Millennial households are big into the fruits and veggies, and anything that they can understand the ingredient list.
+Translation?
+Fresh, organic, and non-processed.
+So if you’ve been considering going after specific certifications for your products, now is the time to do it.
 Anything that touts a health benefit or health alternative will catch the eye of the healthy, discerning Millennial consumer.

 What Millennials want: Snacks.
-(Honestly, are there people out there who DON’T want snacks?)
+(Honestly, are there generations of people out there who DON’T want snacks?)

-What this means for suppliers: Is there a way to break your product down into a snackable portion?
+For suppliers, to feed this snacking trend, look at your flavors and your ingredients—are they what Millennial consumers are asking for?
+And beyond that, look at the snack itself: Is there a way to break your product down into a snackable portion?
 To package it with complementary components that would make for a healthy, satisfying nibble in between meals?
 Think outside the box (or bag…or canister…or wrapping) or even simply educate your consumers on how to make your product a great snacking part of their day.
 Sometimes consumers young and old need a little push to see things in a new light.
-Be that push.

 What Millennials want: To try just about anything.